0x416c616e/dailyprogress/week_X.md

 - Re-learning JavaFX/OpenJFX with some video tutorials and coding practice
 - Planning on making a new JavaFX project after finishing a tutorial series to re-learn JavaFX
 - Added server rack progress photos to portfolio

+## September 27th, 2020

+- More JavaFX tutorials
+- Learned how to make a JAR with a JavaFX project
+- See this tutorial (super important): [https://www.youtube.com/watch?v=HGHu-SzL-5E](https://www.youtube.com/watch?v=HGHu-SzL-5E)